 Neither could I assist with their broken staff car….

-And, the army had brought along a searchlight, and I could not help remember the old Rand East Show when they SADF used to shine the searchlights from the Milner Park Showgrounds.
+And, the army had brought along a searchlight, and I could not help remember the old Rand East Show when the SADF used to shine the searchlights from the Milner Park Showgrounds.
 I suppose these are all obsolete now, and would not conform to some obscure EU directive anyway.

-Of course much of this is out of sequence, because I ended the day on board SS Shieldhall, and after spending quite a lot of time on board her departed with a ticket in my grubby hands for a cruise on board on the next day.
+Naturally much of this is out of sequence, because I ended the day on board SS Shieldhall, and after spending quite a lot of time on board her departed with a ticket in my grubby hands for a cruise on board on the next day.

 She is a magnificent vessel, with no pretensions about being anything but a working vessel.
 She has all the required shiplike appurtenances and tiddly bits.
 She is well maintained and well loved too, and is probably one of the most loved preserved vessels in the United Kingdom.
 I will cover her in a separate blogpost because there is so much to say and see about her.